SMUCSM/TMHTU/README.md

 =====

 1. Fork
+2. Create and/or choose issues to work on
-2. Make a duplicate scene, rename it and create in that scene
+3. Make a duplicate scene, rename it and create in that scene
+4. Save the scene and the project
-3. Make a pull request for your features/scenes to be added
+5. Make a pull request for your features/scenes to be added